-The Victorian Government has engaged the National Retail Association (NRA) to visit 3000 stores across Victoria, hold information sessions, and provide a tollfree hotline for businesses.
+The Victorian Government has engaged the National Retail Association (NRA) to provide a tollfree hotline and email support for businesses until the end of July 2023.
 The NRA team are specialists in helping businesses understand and prepare for plastic bans across Australia.